FloatingArrayDesign/FAModel/famodel/README.md

 Streamlines getting values from the design dictionary from YAML file, including error checking.

+## Project Properties

 ## Ontology YAML

 Contains all information on the design of the floating array.
+For a detailed description of the Ontology YAML by section with examples, see [Ontology ReadMe](./ontology/README.md)

 Key information for building the floating array design yaml file by section: